 From Washington, D.C., I work with Earthjustice lawyers from around the country; we've won notable victories over the past few years that protect ocean resources—including forage fish, sea turtles, and marine mammals.
 The battle to protect ocean and coastal ecosystems continues, both in this country and elsewhere.
 Currently, Earthjustice lawyers are working to minimize the decimation of forage fish along both coasts, reduce estuary pollution, protect grazing parrotfish in the Caribbean, and control the harmful effects of excessive noise in the ocean.
 We look to stay busy in the years ahead.

-Steve Roady is an attorney at Earthjustice's Washington, D.C. office.
+Steve Roady is the Managing Attorney for Oceans at Earthjustice's Washington, D.C. office.
 He received his B.A. from Davidson College with honors in 1971, and his law degree from Duke University in 1976.
 He practiced environmental law in Washington, D.C. from 1976 to 1989, then joined the United States Senate Committee on Environment and Public Works as counsel to Committee Chairman John H. Chafee.
 After helping draft the Clean Air Act Amendments of 1990, Mr. Roady returned to private practice before launching the Ocean Law Project at Earthjustice in 1998.

 During 2001 and 2002, Mr. Roady was the first president of Oceana, an international ocean conservation organization; he rejoined Earthjustice in 2002.
 He has handled cases under the National Environmental Policy Act, the Magnuson-Stevens Fishery Conservation and Management Act, the Endangered Species Act, the Clean Air Act, and other statutes.